Essential Oils for Beginners: Your Ultimate Guide to Getting Started

 Safety precautions

 Safety comes first.
-Use caution when handling and applying essential oils, as they’re not suitable for all areas of the body.
+Use caution when handling and applying essential oils, as they’re unsuitable for all body areas.
 Many oils are safe for the skin but may be harmful if ingested or applied near sensitive areas like the eyes and nose.

 Also, certain oils–such as citrus varieties–can cause photosensitivity and should not be used before sun exposure.
-Understanding each oil’s safe usage guidelines will help you enjoy their benefits safely, so check labels and any provided resources carefully.
+Understanding each oil’s safe usage guidelines will help you enjoy its benefits safely, so carefully check labels and any provided resources.

 Do essential oils expire?

-Like most things you keep in your medicine cabinet, essential oils have a shelf life.
-In general, they last from one to five years, with many lasting around three years.
+Essential oils have a shelf life like most things in your medicine cabinet.
+Generally, they last from one to five years, with many lasting around three years.

 Over time, exposure to oxygen can diminish your essential oils’ effectiveness.
 Check your bottles for expiration dates.
 If you notice any unusual smells or discoloration, discard them.